solo-io/gloo/docs/content/guides/security/rate_limiting/_index.md

 Setting the value `enableXRatelimitHeaders` to true will configure Envoy to return the headers defined in their [rate limit API](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ratelimit/v3/rate_limit.proto.html#envoy-v3-api-field-extensions-filters-http-ratelimit-v3-ratelimit-enable-x-ratelimit-headers) to the downstream.

-Check out the guides for each of the Gloo Edge rate-limit APIs and configuration options for Gloo Edge Enterprise's rate-limit
+Check out the guides for each of the Gloo Gateway rate-limit APIs and configuration options for Gloo Gateway Enterprise's rate-limit
 service:

 {{% children description="true" %}}